Determination of the muon charge sign with the dipolar spectrometers of the OPERA experiment: Conclusion and outlook

+AMM has been used to evaluate the purity in the charge sign measurement by one spectrometer for real CNGS beam data by comparing how often both spectrometers measure the same sign.
+The impurity is kept below 0.5\% in the momentum range relevant for the OPERA main analysis.

+AMM analysis is part of a campaign of studies to reduce the backgrounds for the OPERA experiment.
+The estimation of the large--angle muon scattering background which was formerly based on conservative assumptions has been recently updated\cite{ref:longhin} and reduced to a level where charm decays now contribute for about 95\% of the background in the muonic channel.
+This allows for a more significant role of the AMM algorithm in improving the sensitivity of the experiment.

-The weight method is designed for universal use and can easily be adopted by other experiments.
-With regard to possible new experiments measuring neutrino interactions, the AMM could greatly decrease the fraction of CC events with wrong charge identification.
-The weight (as a probability) would allow an improved control of systematics from muon charge sign impurity in the $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ separation.
-Experiments with point-like track measurements in the magnetic field (e.g. \cite{michael2008}) could also easily adapt the weight method by using three points to form the triangle instead of two tangents.
-For the OPERA experiment the development is potentially very important since OPERA expects a very low number of muonic $\nu_{\tau}$ decays and it will help to evaluate the significance of single events in future analyses.
+The use of AMM is not, a priori, restricted to the configuration of the OPERA spectrometers and could be adapted to other experiments, for example to decrease the fraction of CC events with wrong muon charge sign determination or to better control the systematics in the separation between{} $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ CC interactions.
+Experiments with point--like track measurements in the magnetic field (e.g.{} \cite{michael2008}) may adapt the method for their purposes by using three points to form the triangle shown in Figure~\ref{Flo:triangle} instead of two tangents.

-Further applications of the AMM include: momentum determination and investigations regarding the alignment of the measuring units.